+You might find your answer in our frequently asked questions for your adventure tour.
 Here is a list of questions we regularly get asked.
 If there is something there however that you are unsure about please don't hesitate to contact us with your questions.

 You can find up-to-date departures times and locations listed here.
 If you would like to be picked up from somewhere not detailed on the itineraries you will need to contact the Flying Kiwi office via email or phone to find the specific time.

 No as this is a camping trip, we will pre-book all of the tent sites around the trip, all you need to do is put your tent up when you arrive.
 For some trips there are a maximum of 3 nights accommodation at your own expense but we will help you reserve that in advance.
 Unless you tell us otherwise for these nights we will book you into a dorm room.
 Singles and doubles are available on request and subject to availability.
 You are free to book your own accommodation if you wish.

 Flying Kiwi does not operate a hop-on/hop off bus service.
 However it is possible to take 9-day breaks within the trips to allow you, to explore some more of New Zealand that isn’t covered in the Flying Kiwi itinerary, catch up with friends or just relax in one place.

 New Zealand experiences extremely changeable weather.
 Some days temperatures can be touching 30 degrees and later the same day freezing if a cool southerly wind comes if off the sub-Antartic.
 Our trips are flexible and work well whatever the weather.